intel/dffml/docs/tutorials/intro.rst

 The name of the data type, and what it's primitive is.
 Primitive meaning is it a string, integer, float, etc.

-If a piece of data created or used of this data type needs to be locked.
-The definition will also specify that (``lock=True``).
+If a piece of data created or used of this data type needs to be locked, the definition will also specify that (``lock=True``).

 Operation
 ~~~~~~~~~

-A name associated with some routine or function that will process some input
+The definition of some routine or function that will process some input
 data and produce some output data.
+It contains the names of the inputs and
+outputs, what stage the operation runs in, and the name of the operation.

 Stage
 ~~~~~